Title

 The Credit Information System Act establishes a centralized credit information system in the Philippines to collect and disseminate fair and accurate credit information, protect consumer rights, and reduce credit risk for financial institutions, with strict confidentiality and borrower's rights provisions.

-Banks, quasi-banks, subsidiaries and affiliates, life insurance companies, credit card companies, government lending institutions, and other entities providing credit facilities are required to submit credit data.
+Banks, quasi-banks, their subsidiaries and affiliates, life insurance companies, credit card companies, and other entities that provide credit facilities are required to submit basic credit data and updates regularly to the CIC.

 Analyze Cases Smarter, Faster